-What should consumers be looking for when seeking a surgeon for cosmetic plastic surgery?
+What should consumers look for when seeking a surgeon for cosmetic plastic surgery in Hong Kong?

 Finding a plastic surgeon can be confusing.
 People come to plastic surgeons through referrals from friends, advertisements, or just walking past a facility.
 Clinics should have every plastic surgeon’s qualifications clearly visible and it is worth cross-checking that they are on the specialist registry.
 Plastic surgery is a big decision so it’s important to make sure you go with the right surgeon.

-Why do we hear stories in the news all the time about ‘plastic surgery gone wrong’?
+Why do we hear stories in the news all the time about ‘plastic surgery gone wrong’ in Hong Kong?